wintercms/docs/console-asset-compilation.md

 code: "demo"

 mix:
-    <name of package>: winter-mix.js
+    <name of package>: winter.mix.js
 ```

-The `mix` definition takes any number of registered packages as a YAML object, with the key being the name of the package as a kebab-case string and the location of your `winter-mix.js` file relative to the theme root directory.
+The `mix` definition takes any number of registered packages as a YAML object, with the key being the name of the package as a kebab-case string and the location of your `winter.mix.js` file relative to the theme's root directory.

 For example, if you want to register two packages called `demo-theme-style` and `demo-theme-shop` located in the assets folder, you would use the following definition: